Skip to main content

 Ideal Sleep Patterns

-In our full book summary, you can also get more details on (i) sleep in other animals, (ii) how humans sleep differently, (iii) the difference between monophasic and biphasic sleep patterns, and (iv) how our sleep hours and patterns change across our lifespan (from infants to children, teens, adult & old age).
+In our full book summary, you can also get more details on (i) sleep in other animals, (ii) how humans sleep differently, (iii) the difference between monophasic and biphasic sleep patterns, and (iv) how our sleep time and patterns change across our lifespan (from infants to children, teens, adult & old age).

 Why We Sleep & Why You Should Sleep